Which Children with Motor Speech Disorders Should Be Prioritised for Genetic Testing?

 Insights | 26.
 05. 15

-A landmark clinical study has finally answered a question families have been asking for years.
+When delayed walking (OR 15.96), receptive language impairment, borderline IQ, dysmorphic features, or motor delays are present, exome sequencing should be considered first.A landmark clinical study has finally answered a question families have been asking for years.

-More Common Than You Might Think — And More Complex
+More Common Than You Might Think

 But within that group, there is a smaller and far more challenging subset.

 Some children don’t get better.
-Their speech remains inconsistent, difficult to understand, and resistant to conventional therapy — often well into adolescence or adulthood.
-These children are estimated to represent approximately 1 in 1,000 in the general population, and they carry a diagnosis of one of two distinct motor speech disorders:
+Their speech remains inconsistent, difficult to understand, and resistant to therapy — often well into adolescence or adulthood.
+These children are estimated to represent approximately 1 in 1,000 in the general population, and they carry a diagnosis of one of two motor speech disorders:

-Years of Searching Without Answers
+Families Without Answers

-Published in January 2026 in the European Journal of Human Genetics, a study by Van Niel, Lauretta, and colleagues from the Royal Children’s Hospital in Melbourne, Australia, filled this gap for the first time.
+A study published in January 2026 in the European Journal of Human Genetics (Van Niel et al.) filled this gap for the first time.

 Nearly one in three children received a confirmed genetic diagnosis.
 The majority of pathogenic variants arose de novo — meaning they were not inherited from either parent, which has direct implications for recurrence counselling.

-• Ion channels and solute carriers included CACNA1A, SCN8A, KCND3, SLC6A1, and SLC6A8.
+• Ion channels and solute carriers: including CACNA1A, SCN8A, KCND3, SLC6A1, and SLC6A8.

 Who Should Be Tested First?

-Also worth noting: children with both CAS and dysarthria were more likely to receive a genetic diagnosis than those with CAS alone.
-When both motor speech disorders co-occur, the bar for requesting testing should be lower.
+Co-occurring CAS and dysarthria also raised the probability significantly — more so than CAS alone.
+When both are present, the threshold for requesting testing should be lower.

-Delayed age of walking — the single strongest signal
+Delayed age of walking — the strongest single signal

 Receptive language impairment